 ANCR will provide professional assistance to participating communities undertaking the process.
 This will include coordinating directly to discuss the benchmarking process, collecting feedback and offering insight into opportunities to improve the community’s resilience.
 Benefits to participating communities include:

-- Receiving valuable insight that can inform resilience planning and applications for mitigation funding;
+- Receiving valuable insight which can inform resilience planning and applications for mitigation funding;

 - Use of benchmarking results as part of their economic development packages and other public communications highlighting their initiatives to be a great place to live and work;